stephen-bunn/prompt-toolkit-action-completer/docs/source/getting-started.rst

 A basic string can be provided as a completion source that will force the value of the parameter to always be whatever the value of this string is.
-Might not seem very useful, but I've run into several sittuations when building dynamic actions that this can help out with.
+Might not seem very useful, but I've run into several situations when building dynamic actions that this can help out with.

 .. code-block:: python